-Who are the best people to talk to at Great Barford Church of England Primary Academy if I have concerns about my child's learning, happiness or wellbeing?
+Who are the best people to talk to at Great Barford CE Academy if I have concerns about my child's learning, happiness or wellbeing?

-- In the first instance, talk to your child's class teacher about your concerns who can advise you/provide resources. - If you continue to have concerns, you can arrange a meeting with the SENDCo Mrs Pauline Browning, the Head Teacher Sarah Evans or Family Support Worker Donna Gower.
-Please book an appointment with the office 01234 870342.
+- In the first instance, talk to your child's class teacher about your concerns who can advise you/provide resources. - If you continue to have concerns, you can arrange a meeting with the SENDCo Mrs Pauline Browning or the Head Teacher Sarah Evans.
+Please book an appointment with the office admin@gbpa.org.uk or 01234 870342.